jdblischak/smk-simple-slurm/examples/README.md

 * `dynamic-resources` - Increase memory for a rule on restart after each failed attempt

+* `job-array` - Use a Slurm job array to quickly execute a rule that must be run thousands of times

 * `job-grouping` - Adapt profile to allow job grouping

 * `jobs-per-second` - Measure how many jobs Snakemake can submit to Slurm per